syvita/sypool/README.md

 ### dem fees seem a lil' high

-5% is sorta high for a pool. i know many people will think this is a lot and i understand that. i have the intention to make this mining pool free in the future. i don't currently have a source of income, so the fees from this will go towards my pile of stx, which i can stack to effectively live off the bitcoin rewards. after i gain enough from this pool, i'll lower the fees, potentially removing the fees all together when i can.
+many people will think the 5% cut is a lot and i understand that. i have the intention to make this mining pool free in the future. i don't currently have a source of income, so this will help me personally significantly. after some time, i'll lower the fees, potentially removing the fees all together when i can.

-what's that you say? that's not very business like? oh well. i'm just nice ig
+what's that you say? that's not very business like? oh well. we're just nice :)

-once the pool gains 100K USD worth of bitcoin, Daemon Technologies will kindly give us a bounty of 100K STX tokens. this will help along significantly. once i have enough and can live off stacking, i'll be able to devote all my time to Stacks. i'll be able to build free services for everyone, which i think will give you more value than the 5% cut i take from this.
+once the pool gains 100K USD worth of bitcoin, the pool will be able to redeem a bounty of 100K STX tokens from [Daemon Technologies](https://daemontechnologies.co/) (we love you Xan). this will help along L3 significantly.

-my current roadmap is available [here on my profile](https://github.com/pxydn). this is what i plan to be doing after the pool, and the projects i plan on developing for free for all.
+my current (maybe outdated) roadmap is available [here on my profile](https://github.com/pxydn). this constantly changes and we're adding new projects and members to L3 rapidly. lots of the fees from this pool will go towards funding L3 and its endeavours. you can see what projects we work on [here](https://github.com/labs3).

 ### bro i got trust issues